 - Stay alerted of potentially fraudulent emails and unknown links, which might lead to other unknown websites.

-- Stay connected to the websites, which are connected with HTTPS protocols, they have more level of security over HTTP.
+- Stay connected to the websites connected with HTTPS protocols; they have more security levels over HTTP.

 - Use VPNs while on a network, so the data which is being used or transferred securely.
 All the data is fetched and saved using a VPN is encrypted.

-- Use anti-malware softwares that detect and eliminate the malware.
+- Use anti-malware software that detects and eliminate malware.

-While using data on the network, always stay connected to the secure sites and avoids clicking on the links which might lead to some unknown sources.
+While using data on the network, always stay connected to the secure sites and avoid clicking on the links, leading to some unknown sources.

-This has been a guide to What is Man In The Middle Attack.
-Here we have discuss the overview, Types, Purpose & Motive etc. You can also go through our other suggested articles to learn more –
+This has been a guide to What is Man in the Middle Attack.
+Here we discuss the overview, types, purpose & motive etc. You can also go through our other suggested articles to learn more –